 Research has shown that people who regularly experience gastrointestinal symptoms — such as reflux, diarrhea, constipation and nausea — have a higher prevalence of headaches than do those who don't have gastrointestinal symptoms.

 These studies suggest that people who get frequent headaches may be predisposed to gastrointestinal problems.
 Digestive conditions, such as irritable bowel syndrome and celiac disease, also may be linked to migraines.
 Treating these digestive conditions may help reduce the frequency and severity of migraines.
 However, more research is needed to understand these connections.

 If you experience nausea, vomiting or diarrhea with your headaches, talk to your doctor about treatment options.
 Treating the headache usually relieves gastrointestinal symptoms.

-- Cruse RP.
-Classification of migraine in children. http://www.uptodate.com/index.
+- O'Brien H. Classification of migraine in children. https://www.uptodate.com/contents/search.
 Accessed Oct.
-2, 2012.
+16, 2018.

-- Garza I, et al. Chronic migraine. http://www.uptodate.com/index.
+- Garza I, et al. Chronic migraine. https://www.uptodate.com/contents/search.
 Accessed Oct.
-3, 2012.
+16, 2018.

-- Bajwa ZH, et al. Acute treatment of migraine in adults. http://www.uptodate.com/index.
+- Bajwa ZH, et al. Acute treatment of migraine in adults. https://www.uptodate.com/contents/search.
 Accessed Oct.
-5, 2012.
+16, 2018.

 - Hindiyeh N, et al. What the gut can teach us about migraine.
 Current Pain and Headache Reports.
 2015:19;33.